 Sec.
 8. Amendments and alterations to certificate of organization, how made.
+1923, c.
+88, § 8.
 The certificate of organization may be altered or amended at any regular meeting or any special meeting called for that purpose.
 An amendment must first be approved by two-thirds of the directors and adopted by a vote representing a majority of all the members of the association.
 Amendments to the certificate of organization, when so adopted, shall be filed in accordance with the provisions of the general corporation law.

 Sec.
-9. By-laws shall be adopted; provisions of.
-Each association incorporated under this act shall within thirty days after its organization, adopt for its government and management, a code of by-laws, not inconsistent with the powers granted by this act.
-A majority vote of the members or stockholders, or their written assent, is necessary to adopt such by-laws.
+9. By-laws to be adopted; provisions of.
+1923, c.
+88, § 9.
+Each association incorporated under this chapter shall within thirty days after its organization, adopt for its government and management, a code of by-laws, not inconsistent with the powers granted by this chapter.
+A majority vote of the members or stockholders, or their written assent, is necessary to adopt such bylaws.
 Each association, under its by-laws, may provide for any or all of the following matters:

-(a) The time, place and manner of calling and conducting its meetings.
+(a) The time, place, and manner of calling and conducting its meetings.